osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/pi-event-frames-interface-manager/batch-settings.md

 ### Use batch recipe (/UBR)

+Default settings for batch interfaces:

-* Emerson batch interfaces /UBR = false
+* Emerson batch interfaces: `/UBR = false`
+* GE, Honeywell, ad Rockwell batch interfaces: `/UBR = true`

+UBR works with following batch interfaces:

+* Emerson DeltaV Batch, Emerson Syncade Batch, and Emerson DeltaV Syncade Batch
+* General Electric iBatch Batch
+* Honeywell TotalPlant Batch
+* Rockwell FactoryTalk Batch and Rockwell FactoryTalk OEM Batch

-Batch /UBR C can be set in the INI file, on the command line or by using the PI Event Frames Interface Manager / batch Setup tab.
+`/UBR` C can be set in the INI file, on the command line or by using the PI Event Frames Interface Manager / batch Setup tab.

-If /UBR = true the interface will use SYSTEM MESSAGE to control the start and end of event frames.
+If `/UBR = true` the interface will use SYSTEM MESSAGE to control the start and end of event frames.
 Example System Messages are BEGIN OF BATCH, END OF BATCH, UNIT PROCEDURE STARTED, and UNIT PROCEDURE ENDED.

-If /UBR = false the interface will use STATE CHANGE to control the start and end of event frames.
+If `/UBR = false` the interface will use STATE CHANGE to control the start and end of event frames.
 Example State Change messages are RUNNING, REMOVED, ABORTED, COMPLETE, STOPPED, and ABANDON.
-The interface will combine the state change with the recipe (Batch, UnitProcedure, Operation, Phase) to determine which recipe step has changed state.
+The interface will combine the state change with the recipe (`Batch`, `UnitProcedure`, `Operation`, `Phase`) to determine which recipe step has changed state.

 ### Use original batch event view (/UOBEV)